LINZ has developed a Property Data Management Framework (PDMF) discussion paper that describes how property data can be connected.

 We are now reviewing the feedback we received and will use it to update the discussion document.
 Once complete, we will release the discussion document as version 1.0 of the PDMF.
 We are planning to promote version 1.0 of the PDMF to raise awareness and encourage its use, and will use the PDMF as our guiding document as we progress with our Connected Property Data stream of work.

 The “Understanding the PDMF” webinars we conducted in March this year is now available on our YouTube channel:

 How to read the PDMF discussion paper

 If you are a senior manager, Chapters 1-5 of the PDMF will be of greatest interest to you.
-These chapters describe how we identify a property and may give you a understanding of what the PDMF could means for your organisation.
+These chapters describe how we identify a property and may give you an understanding of what the PDMF could mean for your organisation.

 If you are a technical practitioner, Chapter 6 onwards will be of greatest interest to you.
 This shows how property data can be connected to form a package of information about a property as well as supporting information explaining how the model has been developed.

 The development of this framework was driven by the need to remove ambiguity and develop a clear understanding about a property across different data owners and users.

 The PDMF began as a LINZ-managed project in 2012, following the Canterbury earthquakes of September 2010 and February 2011.
 The response following the earthquakes identified the need for a framework that would provide well-defined, reliable, and accurate property data relationships.

 During the first half of 2017 we conducted a strategic assessment to understand problems that a wide cross-section of stakeholders (not just those in Canterbury) had with property information.
 This moved the focus nationally.